The 4 Ps of marketing—you’ve probably heard about them from a friend, a textbook, or even at school.

 By no means am I a pricing expert, so I don’t want to tell you what to price your product.

-I will tell you to read the Price Intelligently blog.
+I will tell you to read the Paddle blog.
 Those guys know to price like the back of their hand and have dozens of articles that will teach you exactly how to price your product.

 It’s important to think about pricing, especially if you are in a crowded space.
 My rule of thumb is: If you are in a new space or already a leader, you can charge a premium amount.